GenUSA-Learners/jwd-nat-flex-06/WEB/01-html/Activities/sec-b/01-my-first-html/README.md

   * Create an ordered list of steps to make a sandwich.
   * Create an unordered list of 5 bands/musicians you like.
   * Create a table with 2 columns (animal class and animal name) and 4 rows of animals.
-  * Use an alternate way of separating links without line breaks.
   * Embed a Youtube video of your favorite band/musician.

 Use [Google](https://www.google.com) to research this if you get stuck.